DIARY-Top Economic Events to August 30

 SINTRA, Portugal - (INVITED) Federal Reserve Chair Jerome Powell participates in a policy panel before the European Central Bank Forum on Central Banking 2024, in Sintra, Portugal. – 1330 GMT SINTRA, Portugal - Fed Chair Jerome Powell, ECB President Christine Lagarde and Banco Central do Brasil Governor Roberto Campos Neto speak at the ECB Forum on Central Banking in Sintra, Portugal. – 1330 GMT

-WEDNESDAY, JULY 3 SINTRA, Portugal - (INVITED) Federal Reserve Bank of New York President John Williams participates in "Panel 2: Drivers of Equilibrium Interest Rates" before the European Central Bank Forum on Central Banking 2024, in Sintra, Portugal. – 1030 GMT
+SINTRA, Portugal - Federal Reserve Bank of New York President John Williams participates in "Panel 2: Drivers of Equilibrium Interest Rates" before hybrid European Central Bank Forum on Central Banking 2024. – 1100 GMT

 FRANKFURT – South Africa Reserve Bank Governor Lesetja Kganyago and ECB Governing Council member Klaas Knot speak at the ECB Forum on Central Banking – 1230 GMT.